dfinity/internet-identity/README.md

 Make sure that the "Identity Provider" is set to "http://localhost:8080" if you serve the Internet Identity frontend from webpack.

+**NOTE on testing on LAN:**

+If you are testing on LAN -- for instance, connecting to an Internet Identity server running on your laptop from your smartphone over WiFi -- you may run into the following issues:

+* The webpage may not be accessible on LAN.
+By default webpack will serve the content using the `localhost` host.
+Firewall rules for `localhost` are somewhat strict; if you cannot access the page from devices on your LAN try serving with `webpack serve --host 0.0.0.0`.
+* Internet Identity may tell you that your browser is not supported.
+The reason for this is that some security-focused features are only enabled on `https` and `localhost` pages.
+A workaround is to use [ngrok](http://ngrok.com) to forward your local port over https.

+#### Test suites

 We have a set of Selenium tests that run through the various flows.
 To run them locally follow the steps in `.github/workflows/selenium.yml`.

 We autoformat our code using `prettier`.
 Running `npm run format` formats all files in the frontend.